 There are no major events in this book beside the three becoming a family unit.
 It naturally introduced gay acceptance in Japanese culture and showed how parents and children can acknowledge differences in a honest and sensitive way.
 I also liked how Kana’s mother was still shown in a loving maternal role, even if she broke gender norms by not being the parent that Kana lived with.

 Tagame draws his trademark bearish men, and his artwork was traditionally manga-ish, but yet unique enough to stand out for someone like me who does not read manga.
 The only mis-step I saw in the illustrations was a pose between the two men in one panel that could be interpreted in a sexual manner.
 Normally, I wouldn’t even point this out, but for an all ages book this suggestive pose could be misconstrued.

-I will definitely be on the look out for future books in this new series, and will be adding them to the collection at my library as they are released.
+I will definitely be on the look out for future books in this new series (edit- the series concludes with volume two), and will be adding them to the collection at my library as they are released.

 I am a big fan of the Star Trek universe, so when I saw this book come highly recommended by a Goodreads friend, with whom I have many similar reading tastes, I snapped it up.
 A description from Amazon says it is the “first officially produced in-universe biography of the legendary and iconic Star Trek character, Captain Kirk“.
 Written as if it were the memoirs of Captain Kirk, I was prepared to love it.

 Sometimes we read a book at just the right time in our lives, so the book speaks to us, as if it were written for you alone.
 Other times due to timing, a book is read at the absolute wrong time, so you end up hating the book.
 Unfortunately, this book falls into the later category for me.
 Let’s find out why!